Building Your Down Payment

 • Piggy-back loans

-A piggy-back loan is a second mortgage that closes at the same time as the first.
-Usually the piggyback loan takes care of 10 percent of the home's amount, and the first mortgage finances 80 percent.
-Instead of the traditional 20 percent down payment, the buyer just has to cover the remaining 10 percent.
+You can fund your down payment with a second mortgage that closes along with the first.
+Generally the piggyback loan takes care of 10 percent of the home's price, and the first mortgage finances 80 percent.
+Instead of the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 • Carry-Back loans